aseigneurin/aseigneurin.github.io/_posts/2017-08-04-why-kafka-streams-didnt-work-for-us-part-3.md

 To sum up, my advice to Confluent to improve Kafka Streams would be:

-1. Make aggreations in 2 steps: first by partition, then across partitions.
+1. Make aggregations in 2 steps: first by partition, then across partitions.
 2. Don't force a repartitioning when this can be avoided.

 When this is done, I can reconsider using Kafka Streams for this application.